 Programs like mobile integrated health and community paramedicine expand the role of EMS.

-MIH programs take a proactive, whole-person approach to keeping the community healthy.
+MIH programs take a proactive, whole-person approach to keep the community healthy.
 Along with its close cousin, community paramedicine, MIH programs provide healthcare, care planning and connection to needed services.

 King County’s MIH program is operated by Medic One and local fire departments in partnership with King County Emergency Medical Services.
 Specially trained firefighter EMTs and paramedics help residents in northeast King County help those who tend to need emergency services, especially people with chronic conditions and older adults, to prevent emergencies or plan ahead in case of one.